johanley/postscript-notes/README.md

 This makes sense: PS is a special purpose language, designed mainly for printing documents.
 There are no libraries for date-time control, regular expressions, threads, and so on.

-There are some common items that most programmers feel should have been part of the language.
+There are some common items that you may feel should have been part of the language:
-There's no help in the core language operators for:
-* string concatenation!
+* simple string concatenation (!)
 * text flow
-* table creation
+* table layouts

 PostScript seems to have been designed to implement the core operations as robustly as possible, and to leave higher-level considerations such as text flow to the application programmer.